sillsdev/ptx2pdf/docs/documentation/figures.md

   ignored.
 - A piclist entry consists of an anchor reference followed by the contents of a `\fig` element (without the `\fig` markers) USFM2 or USFM3 format may be used.
-- Piclist entries must be in reference order.
+- If processed with `\picslurpfalse` (see above), piclist entries must be in the  order they will be met in reading the input.
 The ptx macros will read the next entry and if the anchor reference entry is before or equal to the anchor reference entry of the previous entry, it and all future piclist entries will be ignored.
 - The anchor reference is of the form _bk_ _C_._V_, where _bk_ is the 3 letter
   (all-caps) book identifier.
 The _C_ and _V_ are chapter and verse references.
+The verse reference must exactly match what comes after the `\v` tag.
   The _bk_ may also have a 4th letter of `R` or `L` to indicate which side in a diglot is being referenced.
 Lack of a 4th letter implies it may be matched while processing either column, and the user has no preference about which font, etc. are used (normally `L` will match it first, but this is not guaranteed).

+Multiple lines *may* reference the same reference.
+In this case they will be processed in strict order of definition.
+It is up to the user to ensure that the combinations do not trigger an unprintable page.

 ## Captions